berkley4/ungoogled-chromium-debian/.github/README.md

     - it takes out much of the complexity that might otherwise be present in debian/rules
     - it handles dependencies, patches, enabling/disabling system libraries and components
     - it allows users to easily customise the build via the setting of variables
+- Building without any system libraries (no unbundling) is supported
 - A script is provided to automate the building of a Widevine CDM deb package

 - - - -